ALBERTA

 (1874 - 1922), Fort Macleod FORT WIKI

 A 2005 reconstruction of a North West Mounted Police post, originally located on the western end of Macleod Island in the Oldman River.
-This was the first official NWMP post established in the province, and was the first NWMP Headquarters until 1878.
+Built in October 1874, this was the first official NWMP post established in the province, and was the first NWMP Headquarters until 1878.
 Due to major flooding in 1883, the post was rebuilt in 1884 on higher ground about 2.5 miles west of the original site.
 The post was relegated to a detachment status in 1919, and was closed in 1922.
 There are three original buildings extant from the second post (FORT WIKI), located at the NWMP Provincial Historic Site at 219 25th Street (Barracks Trail).
 See also History of the Town of Fort Macleod || Centennial Legacy Project from Town of Fort Macleod

 The Hudson's Bay Company had a trade post here in 1887 - 1892.